liubinyi/red-black-tree-js/README.md

 more docs coming soon..

 * future work
+Better print format
-tree support insertion for  letters and string clean up the api
+clean up the api
 improve code quality
 switch this to Persistent red black tree? and more ...